AdobeDocs/experience-manager-65.de-DE/help/forms/using/aem-forms-jee-supported-platforms.md

 </table>

+<!--
-### Ausnahmen für unterstützte Server-Plattformen {#exceptions-to-supported-server-platforms}
+### Exceptions to supported server platforms {#exceptions-to-supported-server-platforms}

-Beachten Sie die folgenden Ausnahmen, wenn Sie eine Plattform auswählen, auf der Sie AEM Forms on JEE-Server einrichten.
+Consider the following exceptions while choosing a platform to set up your AEM Forms on JEE server.

-1. AEM Forms on JEE unterstützt IBM® WebSphere® mit MySQL nicht.
+1. AEM Forms on JEE do not support IBM&reg; WebSphere&reg; with MySQL.
-1. AEM Forms on JEE unterstützt nicht JBoss® unter SUSE® Linux® Enterprise Server 12.
-Nur IBM® WebSphere® wird auf SUSE® Linux® Enterprise Server 12 unterstützt.
+1. AEM Forms on JEE do not support JBoss&reg; on SUSE&reg; Linux&reg; Enterprise Server 12.
+Only IBM&reg; WebSphere&reg; is supported on SUSE&reg; Linux&reg; Enterprise Server 12.
-1. AEM Forms on JEE unterstützt kein anderes JDK mit JBoss® als Oracle Java™ SE.
+1. AEM Forms on JEE do not support any JDK with JBoss&reg; other than Oracle Java&trade; SE.
-1. AEM Forms on JEE unterstützt kein anderes JDK mit IBM® WebSphere® als IBM® JDK.
+1. AEM Forms on JEE do not support any JDK with IBM&reg; WebSphere&reg; other than IBM&reg; JDK.
-1. CRX-Repository unterstützt Persistenz des Typs TarMK, MongoDB und relationale Datenbanken (RDBMK).
-Sie dürfen nicht zwei verschiedene Datenbanksysteme zwischen dem Anwendungsserver und dem CRX-Repository haben.
-In einer AEM Forms on JEE-Umgebung können Sie MongoMK jedoch mit dem CRX-Repository und einer unterstützten relationalen Datenbank mit Anwendungsserver verwenden.
+1. CRX-repository supports persistence of type TarMK, MongoDB, and relational databases (RDBMK).
+You cannot have two different database systems between the application server and the CRX-repository.
+However, on an AEM Forms on JEE environment, you can use MongoMK with CRX-repository and a supported relational database with application server.
-1. AEM Forms on JEE unterstützt keinen WebSphere®-Anwendungs-Server unter CentOS.
+1. AEM Forms on JEE do not support WebSphere&reg; application server on CentOS.
-1. AEM Forms on JEE unterstützt keine rollenbasierte Zugriffssteuerung (RBAC) für JBoss®.
+1. AEM Forms on JEE do not support JBoss&reg; role-based access control (RBAC).
-1. AEM Forms on JEE unterstützt Oracle Java™ SE 11 (64 Bit) SDK nur für Anwendungs-Server® JBoss EAP 7.4.
+1. AEM Forms on JEE support Oracle Java&trade; SE 11 (64 bit) SDK for application server JBoss&reg; EAP 7.4 only.
-1. JDK-Versionen, die höher als 1.8.0_281 sind, werden für WebLogic-Server nicht unterstützt.
+1. JDK versions higher than 1.8.0_281 are not supported for WebLogic server.
 (FORMS-8498)
-1. JDK 11.0.20 wird zur Installation des AEM Forms on JEE-Installationsprogramms nicht unterstützt.
-Nur JDK 11.0.19 oder frühere Versionen werden zur Installation des AEM Forms on JEE-Installationsprogramms unterstützt.
+1. JDK 11.0.20 is not supported to install AEM Forms on JEE Installer.
+Only JDK 11.0.19 or earlier versions are supported to install AEM Forms on JEE Installer.

-<!--
-1. [!DNL Microsoft&reg; Windows Server 2019] does not support [!DNL MySQL 5.7] and [!DNL JBoss&reg; EAP 7.1], [!DNL Microsoft&reg; Windows Server 2019] does not support turnkey installations for [!DNL Experience Manager Forms Service Pack 6.5.10.0 and later].
+2. [!DNL Microsoft&reg; Windows Server 2019] does not support [!DNL MySQL 5.7] and [!DNL JBoss&reg; EAP 7.1], [!DNL Microsoft&reg; Windows Server 2019] does not support turnkey installations for [!DNL Experience Manager Forms Service Pack 6.5.10.0 and later].
 (CQDOC-18312)
--->

-Außerdem sollten Sie die folgenden Punkte beachten, wenn Sie die Software für Implementierungen von Adobe AEM Forms on JEE auswählen:

-- AEM Forms on JEE unterstützt Updates, Patches und Fix Packs zusätzlich zu der angegebenen Haupt- oder Nebenversion der unterstützten Software.
-Das Update auf die nächste Haupt- oder Nebenversion wird jedoch nur unterstützt wenn entsprechend angegeben.
-- Cluster-basierte Installationen unterstützen keine TarMK-Persistenz.
-Weitere Informationen zur unterstützten Persistenz finden Sie unter [Auswählen eines Persistenztyps für eine AEM Forms-Installation](/help/forms/using/choosing-persistence-type-for-aem-forms.md).
-- AEM Forms on JEE unterstützt die Software verschiedener Drittanbieter gemäß der [Richtlinie zur Unterstützung der Software von Drittanbietern](../../forms/using/aem-forms-jee-supported-platforms.md#p-third-party-patch-support-policy-p) von Adobe.
-- AEM Forms on JEE unterstützt Plattformen in Abhängigkeit der Unterstützung durch Drittanbieter.
-Einige Kombinationen werden von Drittanbietern möglicherweise nicht zugelassen.
-Zum Beispiel haben viele Anbieter ihre Anwendungsserver nicht mit Oracle zertifiziert.
-Daher unterstützt auch AEM Forms on JEE diese Kombinationen nicht.
-Um sicherzugehen, dass Sie die unterstützten Softwareversionen auswählen, sollten Sie auch die Support-Matrix dieser Drittanbieter überprüfen.
+In addition, consider the following points while choosing software for Adobe AEM Forms on JEE deployments:

+- AEM Forms on JEE support updates, patches, and fix packs on top of the specified major and minor version of supported software.
+However, update to the next major or minor version is not supported unless specified.
+- Cluster-based installations do not support TarMK persistence.
+For information about supported persistence, see [Choosing a persistence type for an AEM Forms installation](/help/forms/using/choosing-persistence-type-for-aem-forms.md).
+- AEM Forms on JEE support various third-party software as per Adobe's [Third-party software support Policy](../../forms/using/aem-forms-jee-supported-platforms.md#p-third-party-patch-support-policy-p).
+- AEM Forms on JEE support platforms as per the support provided by third-party vendors.
+Some combinations may not be allowed by third-party vendors.
+For example, many vendors have not certified their application servers with Oracle.
+As a result, AEM Forms on JEE also do not support these combinations.
+To ensure that you choose the supported software versions, check the support matrix for the third-party vendors as well.
-- AEM Forms auf JEE unterstützt keine TarMK Cold Standby.
+- AEM Forms on JEE do not support TarMK Cold Standby.
-- AEM Forms auf JEE unterstützt kein vertikales Clustering.
+- AEM Forms on JEE do not support vertical clustering.
-- AEM Forms on JEE unterstützt nicht die MySQL-Datenbank in einer Cluster-Umgebung.
+- AEM Forms on JEE do not support MySQL database on a clustered environment.
-- Eine Liste der entfernten bzw. der aktualisierten Plattformen finden Sie in dem Dokument [AEM 6.5 Forms - Übersicht über die neuen Funktionen](../../forms/using/whats-new.md).
+- For the list of removed or updated platforms, see [AEM 6.5 Forms New Feature Summary](../../forms/using/whats-new.md) document.-->

 ### LDAP-Server (optional) {#ldap-servers-optional}